A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Introduction

 { \textbf{RL with Linear Function Approximation.}} Linear contextual bandit is a popular model for online decision making~\citep{rusmevichientong2010linearly,abbasi2011improved,chu2011contextual,li2019nearly,lattimore2020bandit} that has also been extensively studied from the auction design perspective~\citep{amin2014repeated,golrezaei2019dynamic}.
 Its dynamic counterpart, Linear MDP, remains popular in the analysis of provably efficient RL \citep{yang2019sample,jin2020provably,jin2021pessimism,yang2020function,zanette2020learning,jin2021bellman,uehara2021representation,yu2022strategic,wang2021provably,gao2021provably}.
-In particular, \citet{jin2020provably} is one of the first papers to introduce the concept, proposing a provably efficient RL algorithm with $\cO(\sqrt{K})$ regret. \citet{jin2021pessimism} generalizes the idea to offline RL.
+In particular, \citet{jin2020provably} is one of the first papers to introduce the concept, proposing a provably efficient RL algorithm with $\tilde\cO(\sqrt{K})$ regret. \citet{jin2021pessimism} generalizes the idea to offline RL.

 While we use linear function approximation, the seller's per-step reward function, revenue, is non-linear.
 Our work also features novel per-step optimization problems to combat effects from untruthful reporting.
-While our work draws inspirations from~\citet{wang2020optimism} and~\citet{gao2021provably}, as we discussed previously, these inspirations are needed to for obtaining high quality estimates when the bidders are untruthful.
+While our work draws inspiration from~\citet{wang2020optimism} and~\citet{gao2021provably}, as we discussed previously, these inspirations are needed for obtaining high-quality estimates when the bidders are untruthful.
 Thus, our work differs significantly from prior works on linear MDPs.

 { \textbf{Notations.}} For any positive integer $n$ we let $[n]$ denote the set $\{1, \ldots, n\}$.
 For any set $A$ we let $\Delta(A)$ denote the set of probability measures over $A$.
-For sets $A$, $B$, we let $A \times B$ be the Cartesian product of the two.
+For sets $A$, $B$, we let $A \times B$ be the Cartesian product of the two. \re{During the whole paper, we use $k\in[K]$ to refer to an episode and $h\in[H]$ to refer to a horizon.
+In addition, we use $\tilde k$ to refer to a buffer period associated with the $k$-th episode.}